 Con: soft lofts can feel cookie cutter

-In conclusion, when you shop for an Intown Atlanta loft consider the key factors we discussed here.
+In conclusion, when you shop Intown Atlanta lofts consider the key factors we discussed here.
 Namely, location, ceiling height, natural light, noise and the exterior condition of the building.
 Plus, whether you want to live in a true loft or in a soft loft.

 Finally, we’re here to answer your loft buying or selling questions.